-Prerequisites: Admittance to the Engineering Management program or permission from the program chair.
-A working knowledge of material taught in 595.460 Introduction to Project Management, 595.463 Technical Personal Management, 595.465 Communications in Technical Organizations, and 595.466 Financial and Contract Management is recommended prior to taking this course.
+Prerequisites: Admittance to the Technical Management or Engineering Management program or permission from the program chair.
+Completion of 595.460 Introduction to Project Management, 595.463 Technical Personnel Management, 595.465 Communications in Technical Organizations, and 595.466 Financial and Contract Management, or equivalent, are required.

-Course Notes: The course also includes one Saturday session at JHU campus facilities in the Baltimore, MD area at the end of the semester.
-In person participation is preferred, with a virtuallive attendee option.
-The Saturday session consists of student teams presenting their capstone technical executive strategic issues, actions, and execution plan built around the case study evolution throughout the course.
-A practicing executive round table discussion will also be held where students have the opportunity to ask probing questions.
+Course Notes: The course also includes one Saturday session at JHU campus facilities in the Baltimore, MD, area at the end of the semester.
+In person participation is preferred, with a virtual-live attendee option.
+The Saturday session consists of student teams presenting their capstone technical executive strategic issues, actions, and execution plans built around the case study evolution throughout the course.
+A practicing executive roundtable discussion will also be held where students have the opportunity to ask probing questions.